So this is usually a clinical diagnosis and there's rare confusion with other things,

 So we don't have good current therapy,

 so we need to either decrease or eliminate the clinical manifestations if we possibly can.

-What's tried, especially in small lesions, is podofilox, which is a derivative of podophyllin.
+What's tried, especially on small lesions, is podofilox, which is a derivative of podophyllin.

 This is a derivative of fungal organism.
 We don't know its mode of action.

 It's in the form of a cream or lotion applied directly to the wart once a week.